A charming mud-brick village where you can wander around lush banana / palm plantations and old abandoned houses.

 During my last visit, I had a long conversation with the Kenyan barista about coffee and ended up ordering a ‘cortado coffee’.
 The café specialises in a wide range of coffees.
 The result was really good.
 In recent years, speciality coffee has started to become a trend in Oman.

-From the café, you will be able to see the long and narrow Falaj Al Khatmain that was built as the hydraulic system of the village.
+From the café, you will be able to see the long and narrow Al Jazeera Al Waled Wall that was built to carry the falaj, the hydraulic system of the village.

-While you meander around Birkat al Mouz, I’m sure you will enjoy the combination of the old houses left in ruins, the modern habitations, and the greenery.
-When I visit, I always wonder who lived here in the past and why they decided to abandon their houses.
 While reading about the history of the village, I came to understand that one of the most powerful Omani tribes, the Bani Riyam, settled here.
-My guide Said explained that the families that make up the tribe lived between Jabel Al Akhdar (the nearby Green Mountain) and Birkat al Mouz.
+Said explained that the families that make up the tribe lived between Jabel Al Akhdar (the nearby Green Mountain) and Birkat al Mouz.

 The greenery of the gardens and plantations is a beautiful contrast to the ocre buildings (Photo: Joussour to Oman)